BogdanMihaiciuc/ThingTransformer/README.md

 The following software is recommended:

-* [Visual Studio Code](https://code.visualstudio.com/): An integrated developer enviroment with great javascript and typescript support.
+* [Visual Studio Code](https://code.visualstudio.com/): An integrated developer environment with great javascript and typescript support.
 You can also use any IDE of your liking, it just that most of the testing was done using VSCode.

 ### Development Environment
 In order to develop this extension you need to do the following: